Battling the efficiency syndrome. Effortlessly!

 So we have a solution in place to replace the wrong measures

 Now comes the next question.
 Do we fight to remove all the efficiency measures to start the implementation?
-We know wrong measures drive wrong behaviors.
-Then as a first step we need to remove them to “correct” the behavior.
+We know wrong measures drive wrong behaviours.
+Then as a first step we need to remove them to “correct” the behaviour.
 Right?

 To touch measurements as a starting point is a waste of time.
 Even though people would be convinced about the logic, sheer inertia is going to hold them back.
 The best way to overcome the inertia of old paradigm is to show significant results of using the new paradigm.
 So the best way forward is to get an agreement to implement the two important processes to a level where they become a routine.

 So we implement the new processes, which in a way overcome the impact of wrong measures.
 But still the question remains, what do we do with the old measures?